Estimated reading time: 8 minutes

 As a drug and alcohol counselor, you’ll likely find yourself in group situations.
 You may be leading group discussions or participating in different therapeutic activities.

-You’ll have to think on your feet in these instances, as conversations may arise that derail your original intentions.
+In these instances, you’ll have to think on your feet, as conversations may arise that derail your original intentions.
 It’s important that you’re able to keep a cool head, be emotionally intuitive, and do your best to guide discussions in ways that will benefit the most people.

 You’ll also have to shake that fear of public speaking.
 It isn’t as if you’ll be giving lectures to huge audiences, but there will certainly be times when you’re the authority in the room and you’ll be expected to speak to groups of numerous people.